dgcampbe/Bach-in-a-Box/Readme.txt

-This is a little Python script I am making.
-It will hopefully be a script to write baroque music.
-This will probably have extensive use of Music21 from MIT.
+This is a little Python script to write music in a baroque style and to handle calculations related to just intonation.

-It feels like a lot of the work I did isn't needed since I found Music21.

-Right now it is only able to write random notes to a file and a GUI is in the works using tkinter.

-I have been working on migrating to Linux so Linux-related things are in the works.
-I am working on making this program work in Linux.

-I don't know how well tkinter of os.path work in Linux, I will do more research.
-This is mostly just for Windows for the time being though.
+This includes the ability to use counterpoint.

+It makes extensive use of Music21 from MIT.

 If for some reason the Linux version fails to work in Linux, try running dos2unix can on it.

-In the mean time the Windows version SHOULD work.

-Idk about other distros of Linux, but the dos2unix package is easy to get for Arch in the AUR.
+The dos2unix package is easy to get for Arch-based distrobutions in the AUR.

-I beleive that everything is working as fine as can be for Windows (excluding bugs in the program itself :P)

-I doubt anyone in the right mind would want to use this code for anything, but if you do feel free. :P
+Art of Fugue midi converted from a score by Pikabolt5 at https://musescore.com/pikabolt5/the-art-of-fugue-contrapunctus-i under licensed Creative Commons Zero.

+Possible features in the long term:

+UI using electron instead of a messy, barely functioning tkinter UI

+use of scipy and numpy for better mathematical calculations

+less code that reinvents the wheel and performance improvments